 Up-and-coming independent filmmaker Gerald Patrick Fantone has fearlessly delved into the Canadian film industry after moving to Toronto from his native Philippines.
 Gerald’s professional training started at York University where he holds a BFA in Film Production.
 He is also a Berlinale Talents (Germany) alumnus where he was one of six Canadians to attend the program in 2011 and most recently attended the National Screen Institute’s (NSI) acclaimed Drama Prize Program.
 His mentorships with Canadian directors Jerry Ciccorritti and John Greyson were also integral in shaping his voice as a filmmaker.

-Gerald has made a name for himself with films that have played around the world including Vancouver International Film Festival, Montreal World Film Festival, and Milan Gay & Lesbian Film Festival.
-Additionally, his films have been featured by the Canadian Film Centre, Motion Picture of Canada, and MTV Canada; as well as purchased for international distribution.
+Gerald has made a name for himself with films that have played around the world including Encounters Short Film & Animation Festival (UK), Vancouver International Film Festival, Montreal World Film Festival, and Toronto International Film Festival Outreach Programs.
+Additionally, his films have been featured by the Canadian Film Centre and Motion Picture of Canada; as well as acquired for international distribution.

 - Lauren MacDiarmid, “Latest NSI Drama Prize Teams Annouced”, February 20, 2013

 - Brian Mullen, “Canadians Win Big with The Reel Challenge”, March 2, 2012

 - Ng See Quan, Danielle “CFC Awards $15,000 to Reel Challenge Winners”, March 5, 2012